 Women contributed a higher proportion of the burden (62%) than men (38%).
-Overall, 55% of the total osteoarthritis burden was contributed by individuals aged 65 years and above, as outlined in Figure 1.
+Overall, 49% of the total osteoarthritis burden was contributed by individuals aged 65 years and above, as outlined in Figure 1: women in this age group contributed a higher proportion (32%) to the total osteoarthritis burden than men (18%).
+Women aged 45-64 years accounted for a further 28% of the total osteoarthritis burden.
 Note that the burden we are describing is the absolute burden and has not been adjusted for the age/gender case-mix.